-So we are now in a protein demonizing trend, as we were in the late 80’s/90’s (think Pritikin, Ornish and McDougall) and the late 60’s/early 70’s before that (Think Frances Moore Lappe, Moosewood Cookbook, etc.) …. we will do this for 10-15 years, and then likely demonize fat, because that was the trend in the early 80’s and we haven’t really seen it since the mid-90s.
+So we are now entering a protein-demonizing trend, as we were in the late 80’s/early 90’s (think Pritikin, Ornish and McDougall) and the late 60’s/early 70’s before that (Think Frances Moore Lappe, Moosewood Cookbook, etc.) …. we will do this for 10-15 years, and then likely demonize fat, because that was the trend in the early 80’s and we haven’t really seen it since the mid-90s.

 Okay – let’s move on from the history lesson and onto the meat of the matter (HA!):

-What I have seen after 15 years in this industry is women who get too hungry, get injured, get fatigued, lose muscle mass, and quit a diet or fitness program because it is unsustainable.
+What I have seen after 15 years in the fitness industry is women who get too hungry, get injured, get fatigued, lose muscle mass, and quit a diet or fitness program because it is unsustainable.

 Sort of.
 The World Health Organization classifies processed meat as a class 1 carcinogen.
 But what does that mean exactly?
 It means that the WHO is recognizing that a diet high in processed meats has evidence that it is carcinogenic to humans.
 HOWEVER, Class 1 means research shows a strong link, but does not specify how strong that link is.
 So to say that smoking is the same as eating meat is absurd.
 The likelihood of cancer being a result of one is not equal to the other, but both demonstrate carcinogenic tendencies.